Team and Partnership Network

 David Kern

-also running his own independent macro-economic consultancy, Kern Consulting.
+David Kern is Chief Economist at the British Chambers of Commerce (BCC).
+He is also running his own independent macro-economic consultancy, Kern Consulting.
 David Kern comments on behalf of the BCC on economic policy issues, and his comments are quoted regularly in the media and the financial press.
 As Chief Economist, David Kern is responsible for preparing the BCC’s economic forecasts, and is closely involved in the analysis and presentation of the BCC’s Quarterly Economic Survey (QES).
 Before setting up in 2000 his independent macro-economic consultancy, David Kern was for more than 17 years NatWest Group’s Chief Economist and Head of the Bank’s Market Intelligence Department.
 As part of his work at NatWest, he was responsible for the economic and financial forecasts used in the bank’s strategic planning, and for NatWest’s economic work on country and credit risk assessment.

 In his consultancy work, David Kern provides tailor-made consultancy and advice to clients on a wide range of economic issues.
 He focuses on global & UK economic forecasts, monetary policy, the currency markets, interest rates, the bond markets, country & credit risk assessment, and UK regional developments.
 David Kern speaks regularly on economic issues at professional gatherings, and he contributes frequently articles to leading professional journals.
 David Kern holds an M.Sc.
 (Econ) from the London School of Economics and Political Science (LSE).
 He is a Fellow of the Royal Society of Arts (RSA).

-Dr Tim Leunig -
+Dr Tim Leunig

-Tim is a Reader in Economic History at the London School of Economics where he teaches and lectures in 19th- and 20th-century economic history.
+Tim was a Reader in Economic History at the London School of Economics where he taught and lectured in 19th- and 20th-century economic history.
 He has advised government, parliament and all three of Britain’s main political parties.
 Tim was awarded an LSE teaching prize in 2006 and in 2002 and was the first person at LSE to be awarded two teaching prizes.
 His fields of expertise include; the effects of new technology on productivity in Britain, 1800-2000, Links between learning-by-doing, labour turnover and labour productivity, the effects of industrial structure on the British cotton industry, the determinants of heights in Britain, the performance of railways in Britain, 1840-2009 and last but by no means least, economic geography.

-Dr Richard Wellings -
+Dr Richard Wellings

 Dr Richard Wellings is the Deputy Editorial Director at the Institute of Economic Affairs.
 He is deputy editor of the journal Economic Affairs and works on the production of the IEA’s monograph series.
 Richard is the editor of the IEA blog and the author of several papers and reports examining economic policy issues from a free-market perspective.